tonghuikang/automatic-prompt-engineer/README.md

 - the user prompt prefix
 - the user prompt suffix

-To use this notebook, you will need
+You can simply run this notebook with just
 - an Anthropic API key

+If you want to change the classification task, you will need to
-- a dataset (text -> label)
+- provide a dataset (text -> label)
 - define the function bot_response -> label
 - description for Opus on what instructions Haiku should follow